iterami/Docs.htm/common/guides/json.md

       // Optional.
 If this entity should be moved from "foreground" group to "skybox" group.
       "skybox": false,

-      // Optional id of texture within webgl_textures.
+      // Optional. id of texture within webgl_textures.
       "texture": "_default",

-      // Optional translation of entity relative to `0, 0, 0`.
+      // Optional.
+Translation of entity relative to `0, 0, 0`.
       "translate-x": 0,
       "translate-y": 0,
       "translate-z": 0,

-      // Required array of numbers between 0 and 1 inclusive, indicating the color of each vertex.
+      // REQUIRED.
+Array of numbers between 0 and 1 inclusive, indicating the color of each vertex.
       // Each row is: red, green, blue, alpha "vertex-colors": [
         1, 1, 1, 1,